noahgrant/resourcerer/README.md

 * What about other data sources like websockets?

-    `with-resources` supports request/response-style semantics only.
+    `resourcerer` supports request/response-style semantics only.
 A similar package for declaratively linking message-pushing to React updates would be awesome&mdash;but it is not, at this point, part of this package.

-* How can we test components that use `with-resources`?
+* How can we test components that use `resourcerer`?

     See the [doc on testing components](/TESTING_COMPONENTS.md) for more on that.

-* How big is the `with-resources` package?
+* How big is the `resourcerer` package?

     4kB gzipped.